altruios/namshubettulpa/public/namshubettulpa/chapters/desperate-resort.md

 It could just take a host, and walk them back to the lab for a permanent upgrade~ ~Al-tok was still incomplete.
-More hosts let it fit more of itself in this reality. but they were pitifully small pools for its essence~ *The husks moved about in a hive of activity, then all stopped and looked up to a whistling sound in the distance They shuddered in pleasure the the screeching wind breaking apart to form that whistle* ~Then they were gone, in an instant Al-tok reeling~
+More hosts let it fit more of itself in this reality.
+But they were pitifully small pools for its essence~ *The husks moved about in a hive of activity, then all stopped and looked up to a whistling sound in the distance They shuddered in pleasure the the screeching wind breaking apart to form that whistle* ~Then they were gone, in an instant Al-tok reeling~